 THE MOST COMMON RUNNING INJURIES AND HOW TO AVOID THEM

 Even the most experienced runners can be halted by a running injury.
 If you find yourself in pain, check out the tips below to prevent, treat, and recover from the most common running injuries.
-We teamed up with Pure Sports strength and conditioning coach James Phillips to explain how you canreduce your risk of injury and optimise your performance, whether you’re training for a 5k or a marathon.
+This blog explains how you can reduce your risk of injury and optimise your performance, whether you’re training for a 5k or a marathon.

 What are the Early Signs of Running Injuries?